 This medal is awarded for impact in the field of science and mathematics education.

-The call for nominations is now closed.
-The next round of nominations will open in November 2017.
+The next round of nominations opens in November 2017

-Professor Sir John Holman has been awarded the Kavli Education Medal in recognition of his significant impact on science education within the UK.
+Professor Sir John Holman was awarded the Kavli Education Medal in 2014 in recognition of his significant impact on science education within the UK.

 Margaret Brown was awarded the Kavli Education Medal in 2012 in recognition of her significant impact on mathematics education within the UK.

 See full list of all past winners of the Kavli Education Medal.